patidarvitthal/patidarvitthal/README.md

 - 👋 Hi, I’m @patidarvitthal you can called me Ninza_Coder :)
-- 👀 I’m interested in Competitive Programming and want to learn Full Stack Development
+- 👀 I’m interested in Competitive Programming and also want to learn Full Stack Development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on java based backend deveopment
 - 📫 you can reach me through my linkdin (www.linkedin.com/in/vitthal-patidar)